imixs/imixs-office-workflow/README.md

+## Maven Build
+Imixs-Office-Workflow is based on [Maven](http://maven.apache.org/) and runs on the Jakarta EE stack.
+Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
+To build the application from sources, run the maven install command first:

+	$ mvn clean install

+Please check the pom.xml file for dependencies and versions.
+The master-branch of the project is continuously under development and is typically against the latest snapshot releases form the Imixs-Workflow project.
+To run a stable version please build a [tagged version](https://github.com/imixs/imixs-office-workflow/releases).
+To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'.
+See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html) for further details.

 <br /><br /><img src="small_h-trans.png" />

-**Imixs-Office-Workflow** provides a Docker Image to run the service on any Docker host.
+**Imixs-Office-Workflow** provides a Docker Image to run the service on any Docker host or container based environment.
 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/) which can be used for development as also for production.

 ## Docker for Development